-Mr. Learmonth, following his relocation to Jersey at the time of the re-domicile of the Company to Jersey, has entered into an employment agreement with the Company effective March 1, 2016.
-Mr. Mason has entered into an employment agreement with the Company's wholly owned UK subsidiary Greenstone Management Services Holdings Limited effective June 8, 2016.
-Each of Messrs.
-Curtis and Roets has entered into an employment agreement effective January 1, 2014 with Caledonia Mining South Africa Proprietary Limited (previously named "Greenstone Management Services Proprietary Limited"), a wholly owned subsidiary of the Company ("CMSA"), although Mr Curtis' employment agreement terminated during 2022 with effect from when he retired as Chief Executive Officer.
-Mr Goodburn has entered into a new employment agreement with CMSA during 2022 effective upon his appointment as Chief Financial Officer from July 1, 2022.
-Mr. Mangezi has an employment agreement with Blanket Mine (1983) Private Ltd. Pursuant to these agreements (collectively, other than Mr Curtis' employment agreement, the "Employment Agreements"), the NEOs (other than Mr Curtis) are each entitled to certain payments following or in connection with a termination or change of control.
+Mr Learmonth, following his relocation to Jersey at the time of the re-domicile of the Company to Jersey, entered into an employment agreement with the Company effective March 1, 2016.
+Mr Roets entered into an employment agreement effective January 1, 2014 with Caledonia Mining South Africa Proprietary Limited (previously named "Greenstone Management Services Proprietary Limited"), a wholly owned subsidiary of the Company ("CMSA").
+Mr Goodburn entered into a new employment agreement with CMSA during 2022 effective upon his appointment as Chief Financial Officer from July 1, 2022.
+Messrs.
+Mangezi and Gapare have employment agreements with Caledonia Holdings Zimbabwe (Private) Limited, a wholly owned subsidiary of the Company, each entered into during 2023 (Mr Mangezi was previously employed by Blanket Mine (1983) Private Limited whilst he was the General Manger of Blanket Mine).
+Pursuant to these agreements (collectively, the "Employment Agreements"), the NEOs are each entitled to certain payments following or in connection with a termination or change of control.